IBM/ce-cns/documentation/cleanup-example.md

 # Lab 5: Cleanup the project

 We will delete all applications from your `Code Engine` project.
-Remember, the Keycloak application for the `Identity and Access Management` isn't configured to `scale to zero`, because the application is `stateful` and contains the realm configuration, which will be delete, if you would restart the application.
+Remember, the Keycloak application for the `Identity and Access Management` isn't configured to `scale to zero`, because the application is `stateful` and contains the realm configuration, which will be deleted, if you would restart the application.
 Here we just delete all applications to avoid additional costs for you.

-> _Note:_ You can also us the UI, in that Lab we use a bash script using the [IBM Cloud Code Engine CLI](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cli)
+> _Note:_ You can also use the UI, in that Lab we use a bash script using the [IBM Cloud Code Engine CLI](https://cloud.ibm.com/docs/codeengine?topic=codeengine-cli)

 #### Step 1: Open the `IBM Cloud Shell`